Rhodes-CS-Department/jupyterhub-deployment/README.md

 the tool in `scripts/tools` (see the section on [culling users](#culling-users)).

-Since we are talking about a few hundred GB for a year or so, the cost is not that high, and we might just consider redeploying the entire cluster yearly.

 ## Viewing logs

 You can view logs in two ways: using `kubectl` or using the [Cloud Log